 The census covers United Kingdom establishments engaged in production and construction industries (Divisions 1 to 5 of the SIC (Revised 1980)).
-The Channel Islands and the Isle of Man are
+The Channel Islands and the Isle of Man and

 Under the sampling arrangements agreed for the 1980 census, forms were despatched to samples of 1 in 4 and 1 in 2 for the 20 to 49 and 50 to 99 employment size bands respectively for most production industries.
 For a limited number of production industries, where there were very few units in the sample size bands, all establishments with employment of 20 or more were included.
 Units employing fewer than 20 continued to be exempt from selection.
 All units employing 100 or more were subject to a full coverage.
 The total number of forms mailed was 18,965.

 In the construction industry all undertakings employing 50 or more were selected.
 The 1 in 2 sample for undertakings with 20 to 49 employees introduced for the 1979 census was repeated, but the 5 per cent sample of undertakings with fewer than 20 employees was discontinued.
 This resulted in a reduction in the number of forms sent out to 6,500, which is about one half of the average mailed for the years upto 1978.

+SUPPRESSION OF INFORMATION RELATING TO

+INDIVIDUAL UNDERTAKINGS

-SUPPRESSION OF INFORMATION RELATING TO INDIVIDUAL UNDERTAKINGS in compiling any such report, summary or communication the competent authority shall so arrange it as to prevent any particulars published therein from being identified as being particulars relating to any individual person or undertaking except with the previous consent in writing of that person or the person carrying on that undertaking, as the case may be; but this provision shall not prevent the disclosure of the total quantity or value of any articles produced, sold or delivered; so, however, that before disclosing any such total the competent authority shall have regard to any representations made to them by any person who alleges that the disclosure thereof would enable particulars relating to him or to an undertaking carried on by him to be deduced from the total disclosed"
+Subsection 9(5)(b) of the Statistics of Trade Act, 1947 states that: 'The following provisions shall have effect with respect to any report, summary or other communication to the public of information obtained under the foregoing provisions of this act - in compiling any such report, summary or communication the competent authority shall so arrange it as to prevent any particulars published therein from being identified as being particulars relating to any individual person or undertaking except with the previous consent in writing of that person or the person carrying on that undertaking, as the case may be; but this provision shall not prevent the disclosure of the total quantity or value of any articles produced, sold or delivered; so, however, that before disclosing any such total the competent authority shall have regard to any representations made to them by any person who alleges that the disclosure thereof would enable particulars relating to him or to an undertaking carried on by him to be deduced from the total disclosed"